assadounto/To-Do-list/README.md

 #  Project

-> This project is about testing webpack on a basic to do list structure
+> This project is about a todo app bundling using webpack

 Additional description about the project and its features.